Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Related Work

-In the studies mentioned above, it was assumed that the samples are transmitted from the sampler to the estimator over a perfect channel that is error and noise free.
-There exists some recent studies with explicit channel models.
-In \cite{GaoACC2015, GaoCDC2015, Gao2016}, Gao et. al. considered optimal communication scheduling and remote estimation over an additive noise channel.
+This paper can also be considered as a contribution to the rich literature on remote estimation, e.g., \cite{Astrom2002,Hajek2002,Hajek2008,Lipsa2009, Nuno2011,Molin2012, nayyar2013,Rabi2012,Basar2014,GaoACC2015, GaoCDC2015, Gao2016,GaoACC2016,GaoAsilomar2016,GaoCDC2016,CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018}, by including a queueing model.
+In \cite{Astrom2002}, \r{A}str\"{o}m and Bernhardsson showed that a threshold-based sampling method, in which a new sample is taken once the amount of signal variation since the previous sample has reached a threshold, can achieve a smaller estimation error than the traditional periodic sampling method with the same sampling rate.
+Such a threshold-based sampler and a Kalman-like estimator have been proven to be jointly optimal for minimizing the remote estimation error of several discrete-time signal processes in \cite{Hajek2002,Hajek2008,Lipsa2009,Nuno2011,Molin2012,nayyar2013}.
+The sampling and remote estimation of continuous-time signal processes were considered in \cite{Rabi2012,Basar2014}, where it was shown that a threshold-based sampling policy is optimal for minimizing the estimation error of the Wiener process, and the optimal threshold was found.
+In \cite{Hajek2002,Hajek2008,Lipsa2009,Nuno2011,Molin2012,nayyar2013,Rabi2012,Basar2014}, it was assumed that the samples are transmitted from the sampler to the estimator over a perfect channel that is error and noise free.
+There are some recent studies that used explicit channel models.
+In \cite{GaoACC2015, GaoCDC2015, Gao2016}, Gao et. al. considered the optimal transmission scheduling and remote estimation of an \emph{i.i.d.} discrete-time source process $X_t$ over an additive noise channel.
 Because of the noise, the transmitter needs to encode its message before transmission.
-In \cite{GaoACC2015, GaoCDC2015}, it was shown that if the transmission scheduling policy is threshold-based, then the optimal encoder and decoder are piecewise affine.
+In \cite{GaoACC2015, GaoCDC2015}, it was shown that, for a class of symmetric probability distributions on the source symbol $X_t$, if the transmission scheduling policy is threshold-based, i.e., a new coded packet is sent if $|X_t|$ is no smaller than a threshold, then the optimal encoder and decoder are piecewise affine.
 In \cite{Gao2016}, it was shown that if (i) the encoder and decoder (i.e., estimator) are piecewise affine, and (ii) the transmission scheduler satisfies some technical assumption, the optimal transmission scheduling policy is threshold-based.
 Some extensions of this research were reported in \cite{GaoACC2016,GaoAsilomar2016,GaoCDC2016}.
-In \cite{CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018}, Chakravorty and Mahajan considered optimal communication scheduling and remote estimation over a few channel models, where it was proved that a threshold-based transmitter and a Kalman-like estimator are jointly optimal.
-In \cite{Mahajan2009}, Mahajan and Teneketzis provided a dynamic programming based numerical method to find the optimal transmission and estimation strategies over a channel with a constant transmission time but not over a queue with random service time.
+In \cite{CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018}, Chakravorty and Mahajan considered optimal transmission scheduling and remote estimation over a few channel models, where it was proved that a threshold-based transmission policy and a Kalman-like estimator are jointly optimal for minimizing the remote estimation error.